All Episodes

 She's used her gender as a defense, claiming victimhood.

-Her husband Bill is as much as a liability as an asset with his tendency to pop off.
+Her husband, Bill, is as much as a liability as an asset with his tendency to pop off.

-The dirty little secret about that is, and I think they've they've probably come to this conclusion that uh it'd be much easier for people to think they're re-electing him than electing Hillary.
+The dirty little secret about that is, and I think they've probably come to this conclusion, that it'd be much easier for people to think they're re-electing him than electing Hillary, because he's far more popular than she will ever dream of being.

 Now, you might say, well, wouldn't that upset her ego?